JHR1986/johnhenryroche-ms2-visitjapan/README.md

 ### Code
 - [Background Colour for Hero Image Text](https://stackoverflow.com/questions/14310154/how-do-i-set-a-background-color-for-the-width-of-text-not-the-width-of-the-enti): I studied this post in order to fully understand how to input a background colour into the text on the hero image for index.html, in order that the text would be clear to the viewer and would not be obscured.
 - [Google Map with Markers and Pop Up Text](https://stackoverflow.com/questions/11106671/google-maps-api-multiple-markers-with-infowindows): I utilised the basic code from this post in order to create an API Map with markers which had popup text with the city name, and then amended it to centre over Japan with the right zoom, focus on four cities in Japan (Tokyo, Kyoto, Osaka and Sapporo) and included additional text relating to facts about these places.
-- [Dropdown List of Activities Using JavaScript](https://stackoverflow.com/questions/16308779/how-can-i-hide-show-a-div-when-a-button-is-clicked): I studied this code in order to understand how to create a hypertext reference within each of the 4 Divs, to create dropdown lists of activities which show when the title (e.g. Tokyo – Click for Activities) is clicked, as I wished to add more JavaScript functionality to my website.
+- [Dropdown List of Activities Using JavaScript](https://stackoverflow.com/questions/16308779/how-can-i-hide-show-a-div-when-a-button-is-clicked): I studied this code in order to understand how to create a hypertext reference within each of the 4 Divs listed in the Experiences page, to create dropdown lists of activities which show when the title (e.g. Tokyo – Click for Activities) is clicked, as I wished to add more JavaScript functionality to my website.
 - [Modal Pop Up for Enquiries Page](https://getbootstrap.com/docs/4.6/components/modal/): I used the code in the Bootstrap documentation as a basis for my modal popup in the enquiries page, while editing the text, style and buttons within the modal.
 - I used the Bootstrap Library throughout the project to make the site more responsive through using the Bootstrap Grid System and employing Bootstrap elements for the Navbar, Footer, Jumbotron, Sections and Query Form.
-- I studied the Code Institute lesson on Sending Emails Using EmailJS in order to setup this system, while rearranging the code from the lesson to adapt it to my website (e.g. the recipient of email and all of the text within the email was amended).
+- I studied the Code Institute lesson on Sending Emails Using EmailJS in order to setup this system, while rearranging the code from the lesson to adapt it to my website (e.g. the recipient of the email and all of the text within the email was amended).
 - [Responsive Bootstrap Website Start To Finish with Bootstrap 4, HTML5 & CSS3](https://www.youtube.com/watch?v=9cKsq14Kfsw&t=929s): I watched this Youtube tutorial before I commenced my project to gain a more detailed understanding of how to construct the Navbar, Footer and Jumbotron for my site.

 ### Content